NXPY123/GSoC-Wagtail-Proposal/Draft_Proposal.md

 	11. Inaccessible or missing search functionality
 	12. Lack of "skip to main content" or "skip navigation" links

 Providing text alternative for non-text content is a major part of ensuring accessibility to visually impaired users.
+The concept of alt text dates back to the early days of the internet, providing slow dial-up connections with a text alternative to downloading bandwidth-intensive images.
+Unfortunately, faster internet speeds made alt text less of a priority for many users.
+And since these descriptions needed to be added manually by whoever uploaded an image, many photos began to feature no alt text at all — with no recourse for the people who had relied on it.
 Common practices for ensuring accessibility through alternative text are specified in Web Content Accessibility Guidelines (WCAG) [SC 1.1.1](https://www.w3.org/WAI/WCAG21/Understanding/non-text-content) :
 - Using aria-labelledby to provide a text alternative for non-text content
 - When an image uses color differences to convey information, the text alternative for the image should convey that information.
 If not, this can cause problems for people who are blind or colorblind because they will not be able to perceive the information conveyed by the color differences.
 - When the non-text content is updated, the text alternative should be updated at the same time.
 If the text in the text alternative cannot still be used in place of the non-text content without losing information or function, then it does not align to the guidelines because it is no longer a text alternative for the non-text content.